josokw/HopfieldANN/README.md

 The application shows the recovering from a distorted input to the trained state that is most similar to that input.
 Hopfield networks have a scalar value associated with each state of the network, referred to as the "energy" of the network.
-Repeated updating (by using the output as an input) of the network will eventually converge to a state which is a local minimum in the energy function.
+Repeated updating of the network by using the output as an input, will eventually converge to a state which is a local minimum in the energy function.
+The weight factors are stored in a connection matrix.

     Hopfield's ANN Simulation: Associative Memory HopfieldNN v1.3.4